Anywhere365/DialogueStudioFlows/DynamicsPutTranscriptandRecordinginActivity/README.md

-## How to save TRanscript and recordingURL to MS Dynamics Online phne activity
+## How to save Transcript and recording URL to MS Dynamics Online phone activity
 ### Anywhere365 Dialogue Studio

 We connect to Microsoft Dynamics Online through the MS Graph connection for authentication